ClayShentrup/method_man/README.md

 ### Noun vs. verb

 Beck uses `TaskSender`.
 I personally prefer `SendTask`, essentially just preserving the name of whatever method you're converting to a method object.
-I don't think detail is of much import.
+I don't think this detail is of much import.

 ## How useful is this pattern?
 Kent Beck has [raved about it](https://twitter.com/kentbeck/status/195168291134783489), saying: